 Ms. Mearns has originated roles in pieces by world renown choreographers such as Alexei Ratmansky, Christopher Wheeldon, Peter Martins, Justin Peck, Karole Armitage, Benjamin Millepied, Liam Scarlett, Richard Tanner, Susan Stroman, and Emmy Award winning choreographer Joshua Bergasse.
-She has commissioned works for the Fall for Dance Festivals at New York City Center in 2013 and 2014.
+She has commissioned works for the Fall for Dance Festivals at New York City Center since 2013.
 She also starred in a full night production, “A Dancers Dream”, at the New York Philharmonic conducted by Alan Gilbert.
-Mearns has guested around the world and will be performing in dance festivals state side such as the Vail International Dance Festival.
-Mearns has also recently guested with the Isadora Duncan Foundation in June at The Joyce Theater, The Ashley Bouder Project in March, and company Wang/Ramirez from Germany at the Jacobs Pillow Gala.
+Mearns has guested around the world and performs in dance festivals state side such as the Vail International Dance Festival, the Spoleto Festival, and Jacob’s Pillow Dance Festival.
+Mearns has also guested with the Isadora Duncan Foundation at The Joyce Theater, The Ashley Bouder Project, and company Wang/Ramirez from Germany at the Jacobs Pillow Gala.
 She made her debut in Matthew Bourne’s production of The Red Shoes at New York City Center this October.
 Sara made her theatrical debut in I MARRIED AN ANGEL directed/choregraphed by JOSH BERGASSE at NY City Center Encores in March 2019.
 In the summer of 2019, she danced at Jacob’s Pillow in a week long tribute to her called BEYOND BALLET.
 In December 2019, she made her debut with The Metropolitan Opera in La Traviata.
-In December 2020, Sara starred in a virtual immersive Nutcracker at the Wethersfield with NYCB’s Ballet Collective, in April GALLOP APACE, a dance film starring Sara premiered with the Seattle Dance Collective, and this summer she attended and performed at the Benois de la Danse Awards.
-She recently completed an endorsement with Ferrari, and was nominated for a 2021 BESSIE Award, for excellence in Dance fo her work in a STATE OF DARKNESS at The Joyce.
-Last month, Sara made her Carnegie Hall Debut and starred in TWYLA NOW at New York City Center.
+In December 2020, Sara starred in a virtual immersive Nutcracker at the Wethersfield with NYCB’s Ballet Collective, in April GALLOP APACE, a dance film starring Sara premiered with the Seattle Dance Collective, and she attended and performed at the Benois de la Danse Awards.
+She completed an endorsement with Ferrari, and was nominated for a 2021 BESSIE Award, for excellence in Dance fo her work in a STATE OF DARKNESS at The Joyce.
+Last year, Sara made her Carnegie Hall Debut and starred in TWYLA NOW at New York City Center.
+In March 2022, she debuted her latest solo creation SARA MEARNS: PIECE OF WORK at the Joyce Theater.